Data-Forge-Solutions/real_time_note_taker/README.md

 - Edit existing entries
 - Save and load notes from CSV
 - Fully keyboard driven with customizable bindings
+- Manual time hacks for syncing with external clocks

 ## Installation